Kr1st1an0goat/Python-Barista/README.md

 ND1's Barista v0.1 is a console-based coffee order simulation program developed by Kr1st14n0.
 Users can view a menu, place orders with quantities, calculate totals including tax, select a payment method, and save all order history to a structured JSON file.
 This project demonstrates Python fundamentals, data structures, file handling, and problem-solving skills, making it an excellent addition to a developer portfolio.

-Features

-Display a coffee menu with prices

-Take multiple orders with quantities

-Automatically calculate total price and tax (10% by default)

-Save orders in a structured JSON file as a mini-database

-Support multiple payment types: Cash, Card (Debit/Credit)

-Assign unique order numbers for each order

-Display a detailed order summary at the end

-Python Code

 import json
 import os